zyantoh/SIT_DSA_G24/README.md

    - Environmental Impact
      - feature to calculate carbon footprint of different flight routes
    - Sort flights by Distance, Cost, or Environmental Impact
+      - waiting for cost update and environmental impact update

 # Misc
 - documentation